Skip to main content

 • Omit egress_whitelist: egress open (external internet allowed).

-• ["CIDR", ...]: allow only listed CIDR blocks (+ DNS to CoreDNS).
+• ["CIDR", ...]: allow only listed CIDR blocks; DNS is blocked.

 Examples: Full isolation (no inter-VM communication, no external access):